leif/chisel/Readme.md

 * **Scroll**: an ordered set of hashes

-* **ChiselSet**: an object combining a Pool, a Scroll, a write policy, and a collection of notaries
+* **ChiselSet**: the decentralized writable resource.
+Combines a Pool, a Scroll, a write policy, and a collection of notaries

 * **Notary**: maintains ChiselSets and services read and write operations on them